7 of the Biggest Problems with the Music Industry?

 While music streaming services like Spotify are great for discovering new artists and making playlists, a musician’s actual following is increasingly going to social media.
 For a while, Facebook used to be the primary dwelling of a fan base, but it has been swiftly dethroned by Instagram as the platform of choice.

 Instagram is inherently a visually dominant platform.
-All its design choices are made for instant gratification, which in turn means the need for flashy/captivating content.
+All its design choices are made for instant gratification, which in turn means they need flashy/captivating content.
 This means that for your music to get any notice at all, it has to be accompanied by instantly attention-grabbing visual content.

 Not even a well-directed full-length music video with a developing storyline, like on YouTube, will do the trick.
 In a few seconds, your visuals must come up with the perfect high point, preferably accompanied by a catchy hook line or chorus, if it hopes to get a like and not be swiped away to oblivion.

 What this bodes is that musicians, whose forte lies within tailoring an aural experience, must now scramble to first ensure that their camera, lighting, and “aesthetic” of their profile look good enough.

 The sound takes a backseat.

 Some artists thrive under this framework and serve media like photography especially well, but for those without the skill and eye for visuals, this proves to be yet another hurdle.

 5. Attention Spans are Shorter Than Ever

 This ties in with the previous point about social media being driven by instant gratification.
-There are multiple studies like this one, which points to an overall decrease in the global attention span, correlated to an increase in the available material for consumption around us.
+There are multiple studies like this one, which point to an overall decrease in the global attention span, correlated to an increase in the available material for consumption around us.
 This can be experienced empirically, too.

 Taking the music industry as an example, we can see a definite trend leaning away from releasing full-length LP records to shorter but more frequent EPs or single releases.
 In July 2020, Spotify’s CEO controversially stated that it is simply not enough for artists to release an album every 3-4 years anymore.